diegoprates/reaction-paymentmethod/README.md

 Payment packages, like all Reaction packages must tell Reaction what they are providing to Reaction through the `provides` keyword.
 Most payment methods will "provide" three things: A dashboard widget, dashboard settings, and a checkout form (all covered above).
 Typically you can just change the names in `register.js` to reflect your package name and you should be fine.
+Also you need to define any "Global" objects that the payment method should provide.
+In the example we export the "GenericAPI" object which is a stand-in for whatever third-party package you may be using to integrate with your payment processor.

 ## Your Package